 The initial phase pilot study comprises of six States and UTs - Jammu & Kashmir, Rajasthan, Puducherry, Maharashtra, Andaman & Nicobar Island, and Delhi.
-The remaining States/UTs have taken in up in subsequent phases (Phase I-IV).
-The Fire-Infrastructure of all States/ UTs has been Field-Surveyed by RMSI team and fire hazard and risk analyses have been carried out.
+The Fire-Infrastructure of these Pilot States/ UTs has been Field-Surveyed by RMSI team and fire hazard and risk analyses have been carried out.
 The other tasks include development of Investment and financing plan, Institutional assessment & capacity building plan along with a prototype Fire Decision Support System (FDSS).
 The outcomes of pilot study were submitted to the Expert Group of the project for their review and approval and detailed discussions were held with senior Fire Officials, MHA and respective State/UT representatives.
-The approved report are used as a template for conducting the study for the remaining States/ UTs in the phased manner indicated in Table 2-1.
+The approved report are being used as a template for conducting the study for the remaining States/ UTs in the phased manner indicated in Table 2-1.

-It may be noted that there could be region specific modifications and variations in the requirements of different kinds and types of fire fighting equipments depending upon the risk category of the district (base unit) of Fire Station, its geographical location such as coastalarea, hilly-area and desert-area.
+It may be noted that there could be region specific modifications and variations in the requirements of different kinds and types of fire fighting equipments depending upon the risk category of the district (base unit) of Fire Station, its geographical location such as coastal-area, hilly-area and desert-area.
 Phase wise list of States/UTs also includes corresponding number of districts (Census, 2011), number of Talukas/ Mandals/ Tehsils (Census, 2001), and number of Fire Stations (Table 2-1).